 Articulation Agreements by Major (major prep)

-Articulation Agreements by Courses by Department (course-to-course)
+Articulation Agreements by Department (course-to-course)

-Other agreement, such as admission or graduation requirement by subject matter
+Other agreements, such as admission or graduation requirements by subject matter

 The Process includes:

-Coordinating with the other institution to exchange needed documentation, such as catalog or course outlines and/or syllabi.
+Coordinating with the other institution to exchange needed documentation, such as catalog and/or, course outlines.
+When syllabi are required, the Articulation Officer will request them from the respective division/department.

 Coordinating with on-campus department(s) to ensure accuracy of the proposed courses to be included in an agreement.

 Completing the agreement.

+Publicize the agreement.

-Once completed, the Articulation Officer ensures that information is appropriately publicized and updated through publications such as Articulation System Stimulating Inter-Institutional Student Transfer (ASSIST), the college catalog, and the schedule of classes, and College website.
+he Articulation Officer ensures that information is appropriately publicized and updated through publications such as Articulation System Stimulating Inter-Institutional Student Transfer (ASSIST), the college catalog, and the schedule of classes, and College website.
 The new articulation agreement will be publicized to faculty and students, in particular, the disciplines most directly affected by the agreement.

 Private, independent, proprietary or out-of-state institution

 Articulation agreement requests by other popular transfer destination campuses will be considered on case-by-case basis.
-Articulation priority will be given to VCCCD, CCC, CSU and UC campuses and to state-mandated programs and projects (i.e., C-ID).
+Articulation priority will be given to VCCCD, in-state community colleges, CSU and UC campuses and to state-mandated programs and projects (i.e., C-ID).

 Articulation Officer reviews the type(s) of articulation agreement sought (see list in previous section).